Generate Test Data

 Feature Description

-• Custom Data Generation: Supports customizing field generation rules and algorithms according to specific business needs, ensuring that the generated data complies with actual business logic.
+Custom Data Generation: Supports field generation rules and algorithms for specific business needs, helping the generated data follow real business logic.
 For example, the name field can generate names in a specific format, and the date field can generate dates within a specific range.

 Usage Scenarios